jerobado/Study/ASP.NET Core/README.md

 - a common pattern for designing apps that have User Interfaces (UI)
 - it aims to separate the management and manipulation of data from its visual representation
 - it's all about separation of concern
-- MODEL:
+- `MODEL`:
     - the data that needs to be displayed
     - responsible to represent the state of the application and any business logic or operations that should be performed
     - business logic should be encapsulated in the model along with any implementation logic persisting the state of application
-- VIEW:
+- `VIEW`:
     - is reponsible for generating the final representation of the data
     - responsible for **<ins>presenting content</ins>** through the user interface
     - it uses Razor view engine to embed .NET code in HTML markup
     - there should be minimal logic within views, and any logic in them should relate to presenting content
     - use View Component, ViewModel, or view template to simply complex views
+    - it shouldn't call methods in the `PageModel` -- the view should generally only be accessing data that has already been collected and exposed as properties
-- CONTROLLER:
+- `CONTROLLER`:
     - orchestrate what MODEL to use and which VIEW to represent
     - handles and responds to user input and interaction
     - controllers shouldn't be overly complicated by too many responsibilities